5-Wood Vs 3-Hybrid: Which One Should You Carry & Why

 5-Wood

-Amateur players should carry between two and three hybrid irons in their golf bag to replace clubs such as the 5-wood and 3- and 4-irons.
+Amateur players should carry between two and three hybrid clubs in their golf bag to replace clubs such as the 5-wood and 3- and 4-irons.
 The overall number of hybrids required by a golfer is best decided by clubhead speed, distance gaps between clubs, personal choice, playing objectives, and budget.

-The 5 Wood is an excellent club for consistently driving the ball towards the green from a relatively long distance.
+The 5 Wood is an excellent club for consistently driving the ball toward the green from a relatively long distance.
 In addition, having a 5 wood for shorter tee shots and a longer approach shot makes the most sense for an average player.

-Easier to hit off of the tee
+Easier to Hit off the Tee

-The 5 wood's size advantage over a 3 hybrid makes it easier to hit off the tee.
-This gives you an advantage on shorter, narrower par 4s and longer par 3s where an iron club is insufficient.
+The 5 wood’s size advantage over a 3 hybrid makes it easier to hit off the tee.
+This gives you an advantage on shorter, narrower par 4s and longer par 3s where an iron is insufficient.

-Apart from the added loft, the 5 wood looks identical to a 3 wood, which might provide confidence when hitting it off the tee.
-If you are someone who frequently prefers to strike something other than the driver for safety reasons or if you have difficulty with your driver, the 5 wood may be a better option.
+Apart from the added loft, the 5-wood looks identical to a 3-wood, which might provide confidence when hitting it off the tee.
+If you are someone who frequently prefers to strike something other than the driver for safety reasons or if you have difficulty with your driver, the 5-wood may be a better option.

 However, if you are a frequent pull driver and do not intend to use a 3 or 5 wood, the hybrid may be the best option.
-If you are looking for quality-made drivers instead you can check out this Stealth Driver Review.

 Less Likely to Hook

-Professionals and golfers with a low handicap who have little difficulty controlling their ball flight may prefer a 5 wood over a 3 hybrid.
+Professionals and golfers with a low handicap who have little difficulty controlling their ball flight may prefer a 5-wood over a 3-hybrid.

 This is because many players are wary of utilizing a hybrid, believing it will draw the ball further than its regular flight path and maybe result in the dreaded hook.